 Q: What is the admission process like?
 Is the application process holistic?

-A: The admission process includes an application and resume submission, followed by interviews for candidate invited to move forward in the process.
+A: The admission process includes an application and resume submission, followed by interviews for candidates invited to move forward in the process.
 There are two stages of interviews during fall quarter.
 Our application process is holistic and takes into account all elements of the application and interview processes.
 We encourage anyone interested in the program to apply.

 Q: Will my research qualify for SRP 99/199 credit?